ktoznet/ktoznet/README.md

 ### Glad to see you here!
 Hey!
-I'm  Android dev who kicked things off with C# Xamarin before diving into the Kotlin world 😄.
+I'm  Android Engineer who kicked things off with C# Xamarin before diving into the Kotlin world 😄.
 I've racked up 4 years and 3 months in the tech scene, crafting apps for marketplaces, social networks, and games.
 I've also sprinkled in 2 years of freelance life, piling up a diverse project portfolio and a solid code skill set 🛠️📱.

 <br/>